FAQs

 During the unwinding, NJ FamilyCare/Medicaid will send renewal packets for members to complete and return.
 Then NJ FamilyCare/Medicaid will decide if members still qualify for coverage.
 You can learn more about who can qualify here.
 Members who still qualify will keep their NJ FamilyCare/Medicaid coverage.

-New Jersey will resume ordinary eligibility processes for everyone enrolled in NJFamilyCare/Medicaid in April 2023.
-At that time, NJ FamilyCare will begin checking eligibility for over 2,000,000 NJ FamilyCare members.
+New Jersey resumed ordinary eligibility processes for everyone enrolled in NJFamilyCare/Medicaid on April 1, 2023.
+NJ FamilyCare has to check eligibility for over two million NJ FamilyCare members during the 12 months between April 2023 and March 2024.

 What can members do to prepare for the return to annual eligibility checks?